Omega 3 Foods & Recipes

 The three most well-known omega-3 fatty acids are alpha-linolenic acid (ALA), docosahexaenoic acid (DHA), and eicosapentaenoic acid (EPA).

 The body can synthesise some EPA and DHA from ALA.
 However, the conversion is relatively inefficient, similar to beta carotene and retinol (vitamin A).
 Thus, consuming EPA and DHA from foods is extremely important.
-Essentially, we are allowing the animal to convert omega-3s for us.
+Essentially, the animal converts the plant O3s into bioavailable ones for us.

-Omega-3 is a nutrient that strict vegans and some vegetarians struggle to obtain in adequate quantities, in a bioavailable form, because there is no complete plant-based supplement.
+Omega-3s are nutrients that strict vegans and some vegetarians struggle to obtain in adequate quantities in their bioavailable forms because you must consume large amounts of expensive supplements regularly.

-It seems women can convert more ALA to DHA and EPA for use in the body.
-Healthy men can convert 8% of ALA to EPA and 0-4% to DHA.
-On the other hand, healthy women can convert up to 21% of ALA to EPA and 9% to DHA.
+Interestingly, it seems women can convert more ALA to DHA and EPA for use in the body.
+Healthy men can convert 8% of ALA to EPA and 0-4% to DHA, while healthy women can convert up to 21% of ALA to EPA and 9% to DHA.

-Given these low conversion rates from plant-based ALA to the bioavailable DHA and EPA, most people will need to find a way to get DHA and EPA from fish-based sources to get enough bioavailable omega-3.
+Given these low conversion rates from plant-based ALA to the bioavailable DHA and EPA, most people must find how to get DHA and EPA from fish-based sources to get enough bioavailable omega-3.

 Symptoms of Omega-3 Deficiency